LetsEffingGo/XRPL-NFT-DB-Builder/README.md

-Here's a README template for your project that fetches NFTs from the XRP Ledger and stores them in a MongoDB collection:

----

 # NFT Fetcher and MongoDB Storage

 This project fetches Non-Fungible Tokens (NFTs) issued by a specified project on the XRP Ledger and stores them in a MongoDB collection.
 The stored data includes the NFTokenID, owner address, URI pointing to the metadata file, and the contents of the metadata file.